craftercms/mariadb4j/DBs/readme.txt

-These folders contain, per platform and version, the bin/mysql_install_db, mysqld, mysql, mysqldump, mysqlcheck, my_print_defaults & share/*
+These folders contain, per platform and version, the bin/mariadb-install-db, mariadbd, mariadb, mariadb-dump, mariadb-check, my_print_defaults & share/*

 These files come from a standard MariaDB distribution.